 Schedule automatic launches

-The most important feature for automating is of course having your actions happen automatically, as many times as you'd like them to.
+The most important feature for automating is of course having your actions happen automatically, as many times as you like.
 You can schedule automatic launches for any Phantom, and rely on it running continuously without you having to do it every time.

 Start by going to the "Settings" step of a Phantom's Setup where you'll see a couple of "Launch" options.
 By clicking on "Repeatedly" you'll be able to choose the frequency of automatic launches: